 20 Major Holiday Saving Tips

-We're not the type to keep things to ourselves.
-Instead, here are our top 20 ways of saving big this holiday season.
+Not the type to keep things to myself, here are 20 ways of saving big this holiday season.
 Everything from buying gift cards that come with big benefits (#20) to the unorthodox trend of breaking up gift sets (#2) can mean the difference between giving up and laying low or having fun while coming through.
+OK, let's go:

 1) Combine your gift giving and charity in one.
-Despite the current economy a recent poll shows that for many Americans at least, charity and giving back will continue to be a major part of the holiday season (we commend you!).
-Still in these hard economic times it can seem like an either--or situation.
+Despite the current economy a recent poll shows that for many Americans at least, charity and giving back will continue to be a major part of the holiday season (you are to be commended!).
+Still in these economic conditions it can seem to be an either--or situation.

 The good thing is you can do both at the same time.
-Take a look at our ongoing Give Twice Gift Guides where we pick great gift ideas that have the duel purpose of giving back to great causes.
+Take a look at the ongoing Give Twice Gift Guides where the gift picks have the duel purpose of giving back to great causes.
 In some cases 100% of the proceeds are donated.
 You can also shop great catalogs such as TheHungerSite Shop and GiftswithPurpose.

 4) Shop in stores you wouldn't normally go into.
 Stop into stores for children, plus size or alternative lifestyles such as Hot Topic.
 Visit a museum gift shop.
-Many of these stores stock the same accessories and brands that gift recipients crave at reduced prices.
+Many of these stores stock the exact same accessories and brands major stores do that gift recipients crave at surprisingly reduced prices.
 More importantly many have clearance deals that few know about.
 Victoria's Secret for instance sells numerous items such as perfume and handbags by sought after designers online in addition to under pinnings.
-They also maintain a clearance section with some pretty decent deals.
+Many CVS' sell designer perfumes such as D&G and Burberry.
+They also maintain a clearance section and weekly discounts with some pretty decent deals.
+Then there is always duty free at airports!

 6) Combine coupons with clearance sales.
 Be strategic and try to match coupons and online coupon codes up with items already on sale or that has been marked down in clearance.
 The savings can really be significant.
-Stalk coupon sites such as Slick Deals and sign up for program such as MyPoints which will give you cash back on your purchases through their site.
+Stalk coupon sites such as Slick Deals and sign up for programs such as Ebates which will give you cash back on your purchases through their site.
+Plus get a sign up $10. credit through Ebates by clicking here.
+Ebates even lets you get cash back on sites like Groupons and gives you the option of donating your refunds to charity.

 7) Order enough for free S&H. Some websites charge an arm and a leg for shipping and handling which can take the edge off of any sort of discount you were expecting.
 Look for websites that automatically give free shipping when you have a certain amount in your shopping cart.